webfansplz/vite-plugin-vue-inspector/README.md

 ## 📖 Introduction

 A vite plugin which provides the ability that to jump to the local IDE when you click the element of browser automatically.
-It supports Vue2 & 3.
+It supports Vue2 & 3 & SSR.

 <p align="center">
 <img src="https://github.com/webfansplz/vite-plugin-vue-inspector/blob/main/docs/images/vite-plugin-vue-inspector.gif" alt="vite-plugin-vue-inspector">